 • Whenever a manipulation attempt occurs, point it out to the other person immediately.
 This is your way of taking control of the manipulation.
 There is no need to express anger when you give the manipulator this feedback.
 Be assertive and calm.
 Take a few deep breaths.
 The manipulator at this point might come back with a guilt trip or an angry response.
 You could say, “I don’t feel good about the way I am feeling.
 I would like a healthy interaction between us, so could you try to say what you need to say in a more positive and direct way.”

-Anita Anand is a Delhi based hypnotherapsit and crystal healer.
-She can be reached at email@example.com
+Anita Anand is a Delhi based hypnotherapist and crystal healer.
+She can be reached at firstname.lastname@example.org

 Life Positive follows a stringent review publishing mechanism.
 Every review received undergoes -